chenyukang/eopl/README.md

 Before chapter 8, I put all the code for an interpreter in signal file.

-Begin with chapter 8, I put base code in the base directory of each chapter, and load it when necesarry.
+Begin with chapter 8, I put base code in the base directory of each chapter, and load it when necessary.

 ### Note
 The code are tested on Chicken Scheme with chicken-slime in Emacs,